In May I had the pleasure of speaking on a panel at a Grow with Hubspot event in Hong Kong.

 Marketing and sales are too often like ships passing in the night, even in companies that don’t have formal marketing departments.

 Sales has little, or no, input on the development, execution and analysis of the marketing campaigns whose goals are to generate new sales leads!
 It’s easy to fall into “this is how we’ve always done it”, but research shows that that way of thinking can cripple your company’s growth.

-Companies where sales and marketing have joined forces are gaining an incredible competitive advantage and it’s easier to do than ever before.
-According to HubSpot companies with strong sales and marketing alignment achieve 20% annual growth rate.
-Compare that to the 4% decline in annual revenue for companies with poor alignment.
+Companies, where sales and marketing, have joined forces are gaining an incredible competitive advantage, and it’s easier to do than ever before.
+According to HubSpot, companies with strong sales and marketing alignment achieve 20% annual growth rate.
+Compare that to the four percent decline in annual revenue for companies with poor alignment.

 It’s easy to fall into “this is how we’ve always done it”, but research shows that can cripple your company’s growth.

 Today’s complex global supply chains require all parties involved to have full visibility to achieve alignment.
 The same applies to your sales and marketing personnel and teams.
 It’s all about visibility.
-You should work to ensure that sales is aware of, and even contributes to, the development of marketing campaigns.
-And marketing must have extensive visibility into how the sales team utilizes that content.
-That’s how you reach, even exceed, your business revenue and growth targets.
+You should work to ensure that sales are aware of, and even contributes to, the development of marketing campaigns.
+Marketing must have extensive visibility into how the sales team utilizes that content and this is how you reach, and even exceed, your business revenue and growth targets.